tobek/laminae/notes.md

     + rilke quote about god as the one who is coming
 - society that glamorizes maintenance instead of creation?
 LGP
 - death?
 CGD
 - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
-NND or NED or LED or LND. - and then how it heals
+NED or LED or LND. - and then how it heals
 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the jealous Forgetful Duke, it all seems rather simple once you've left."
     - CED
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
-- Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
-XXD - LED or NED?
-NGD you join for ritual. prob LED or at least NED cause it requires a system to sustain itself. all else fails could be on CNP. what about CGD? brackish swamp
-    - if not "hoping to find the end" then would be XXP
-    - interesting stuff about maintaining morale on endless journey, does that work with finding the end? i guess some could give up, maybe there are some scattered communities
-    - generation ship aspect needs inhospitability of space vs spaceship vs finding a planet, so this would need something like that, caravan provides something
 - magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
     + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know. dissolution one could be on CED
 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
-NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC, CNP
+NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC, CNP, NND
     + *definitely NGD if nothing else* - maybe CEP
     + do you learn from it? does it scare you?
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
-If too proactively punishing, the punishment is punished. maybe CED or LED
+If too proactively punishing, the punishment is punished. maybe CED or LED. wait but inertia is XXP?
 - Lost and found (maybe in CEC or CNC or LNP or CNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEX, would be interesting autonomy CGC. gosh could be NGD if nothing else
+- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEX. gosh could be NGD if nothing else.
+CGC maybs
     - AKA collective consciousness/intelligence, mindcity, hypermind, metamind, group mind
     - "Something the whole ocean is doing"
 - Two sides that have ritual border.
-Ceremonies about hating each other, but they never actually fight (two walls place?)
-NED?
+Ceremonies about hating each other, but they never actually fight (endless crevass place?)
+- two (or more) totally separate societies (NEP war + ritual athletes?)
-- Sex  - CGD, CED, NED, NEC (dreams), NEP
+- Sex  - CGD, CED, NEC (dreams), NEP
 - a prison (w research/testing?) (oubliette in CNP, but can be used more elsewhere)
 - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)
 - sleep NEC - maybe some dreamless and tranquil sleep is CNP